miloszmisiek/ci-p5-cutback/README.md

   - [Balsamiq](https://balsamiq.com/): was used to design wireframes during the design process.
   - [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
   - [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
-  - [JShint](https://jshint.com/): was used to validate JS code for the website.
+  - [JShint](https://jshint.com/): was used to validate the JS code for the website.
-  - [Coolorc.co](https://coolors.co/): was used to choose pallete colors for website
+  - [Coolorc.co](https://coolors.co/): was used to choose pallet colors for website
-  - [CSSgradient.io](https://cssgradient.io/): was used for genertating background gradients
+  - [CSSgradient.io](https://cssgradient.io/): was used for generating background gradients
   - [Grammarly](https://www.grammarly.com/): was used to check grammar and typo errors.

 - ### NPM packages & components

   - [react-phone-number-input](https://www.npmjs.com/package/react-phone-number-input#formatphonenumbervalue-string-string): used for phone input in the profile edit form.
   - [react-paginate](https://www.npmjs.com/package/react-paginate): used for site pagination for the products and for comments
-  - [react-country-flag](https://www.npmjs.com/package/react-country-flag): used for displaying country flag in the Product page next to phone number and country location
+  - [react-country-flag](https://www.npmjs.com/package/react-country-flag): used for displaying the country flag on the Product page next to phone number and country location

 [Back to contents](#contents)